 “I see,” Lisa took the datapad from Richard and looked at it.
 There on the datapad was everything he told her.
 She looked back up.
 “But why sir?
 Why recommend me?”

 “You have all of the qualifications that many in Fleet Command are looking for and God knows we need good officers more than ever.
 When the ACF broke away they took many of our finest officers and then the witch hunts all but gutted the rest of the officer corps.
-We have to rebuild it.
+We must rebuild it.
 I feel that you’ll make a good officer one day.”
 Richard paused for a moment.
 “If you do make it into OCS, don’t let me down.
-I also want to see you when you graduate, doesn’t matter where I am.
-I want your first salute.
-I want you to find me wherever I am and show me that you have graduated but not only graduated but graduated at the top of your class just like I did.”
+I also want to see you when you graduate for I want your first salute.
+I want you to find me wherever I am and show me that you have graduated and not only that but at the top of your class just like I did.”

 “See that you do Sutter, see that you do.
 Dismissed.”
 With that Lisa Sutter walked away leaving Rachel smiling.
 “What?” he asked as he looked to her.